ranaaaaaaaa/not_so_smart_nursery/README.md

 - A **Telegram message** ("SERIOUS ALERT!
 CHECK ON YOUR BABY RIGHT NOW!") is sent via a direct HTTPS GET to the Telegram Bot API (`telegram_bot.py`).
 - Any active calming video is immediately closed — the safety alert takes precedence.
 - Alert window closes automatically once gas value drops back to ≤ 500.

-> ⚠️ **Security note:** `telegram_bot.py` currently hardcodes the bot token and chat ID directly in source.
-Before pushing this to a public (or even private) GitHub repo, move these into environment variables or a `.gitignore`'d config file, and rotate the existing token via @BotFather — a token committed to git history is effectively public.

 ```mermaid
 flowchart TD